 December 2007

-Pastor Jones received a letter of violation from the city of Wyoming, instructing the church to vacate the premises immediately, as the city zoning did not allow for churches to gather for worship in a light-industrial area.
+Pastor Jones received a letter from the city of Wyoming instructing the church to vacate the premises immediately, as the city zoning did not allow for churches to gather for worship in a light-industrial zoned area.

 February 2008